dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-rest-api.md

 | rest /services/saved/searches splunk_server=local count=2
 ```

 The above syntax will only show results from the app in which the query is executed.
-The `servucesNS` endpoint has to be used to specify the user and app context.
+The `servicesNS` endpoint has to be used to specify the user and app context.

 ```
 | rest /servicesNS/-/-/saved/searches